abhinavR098/Customer-Tracker/README.md

 # Customer-Tracker
-This Project was done as part of learning basics of Spring MVC and Hibernate This is a basic DB table of customers in which we can do CRUD operations Done on Nov 5th 2022
+This is a basic DB table for customers in which we can do CRUD operations.This project was done inorder to understand the working of Spring MVC and Hibernate.
+Done on Nov 5th 2022